Iron Supplements For Infants - Are They Necessary?

 As with breastfed babies, it is important that the diet of a formula fed baby also contain plenty of iron rich foods.

-Iron-deficiency anaemia is one of the biggest nutritional problems in the world during early childhood.
+Iron-deficiency anemia (or anaemia) is one of the biggest nutritional problems in the world during early childhood.
 Some doctors routinely test babies for this between 6 to 9 months of age, as the stores of iron that baby was born with may begin to deplete at this stage.

 If iron-deficiency anaemia is diagnosed by a doctor, then iron supplements for infants may be prescribed, although borderline anaemia can often be corrected when baby's diet is adjusted to include more iron rich foods.

-NOTE: Anaemia is not always caused by iron deficiency - lead poisoning and thalassaemia can also produce anaemia.
+NOTE: Anemia is not always caused by iron deficiency – lead poisoning and thalassaemia can also produce anemia.

 NOTE: A nursing mother CANNOT increase the level of iron in her breastmilk by increasing her own iron intake.